seamapi/docs/docs/device-guides/get-started-with-salto-locks.md

 The Seam API makes it easy to program both `ongoing` codes and `timebound` codes on an Salto lock.
 You can find out more about Salto lock access code in our [core concept section on access codes.](../core-concepts/access-codes.md)

 {% hint style="info" %}
-Salto does not let you specify a code
+Salto does not let you specify a code for an access code.
+Instead Salto generates a 6-digit code, which the Seam API returns.
 {% endhint %}

 {% tabs %}